-Mission Bay's beaches beckon water sports enthusiasts of every kind, from kayaking and stand up paddle boarding on the calm waters of the bay, to surfing and kite boarding on the waves that crash on the Pacific-facing beaches.
-Whether you're a novice at watersports, or an experienced professional, there's something for every age and skill-level to enjoy in the water.
-And on land, families can picnic, barbecue or celebrate with bonfires right next to the water.
+The largest water park of its kind in the world, Mission Bay Aquatic Park beckons water sports enthusiasts to this fantastic water nirvana.
+From kayaking and stand up paddle boarding to water skiing, sailing, kite surfing and everything in between, Mission Bay is a water playground without compare.
+Whether you're a novice at water sports, or an experienced professional, there's something for every age and skill-level to enjoy in the water.
+And on land, families can bike ride, picnic, barbecue or celebrate with bonfires right next to the water.

 Mission Bay is also home to SeaWorld San Diego, one of the most popular marine-life parks in the world.

 - Crown Point is a favorite spot for volleyball games.

 - Ski Beach a hot spot for family parties, casual picnics and beach bonfires.

 - Santa Clara Point with its excellent Aquatic Center offering water sports rentals and instruction.

 - Sail Bay with its wide running path, Fanuel Park playground, and nightly live music at the adjacent resorts.

 - Quivera Basin offering daily fishing and scuba diving charters and a sampling of waterfront shops and restaurants.